-In partnership with Akili Dada and Komera, CAI empowers young women in East Africa as critical agents of change, self-advocates for their rights and leaders of their schools and communities in embracing gender equity.
-These emerging Urumuri Dada (Sisters Who Light Up the World) implement large-scale Creative Community Social Actions with support from women Mentors trained in the CAI creative leadership methods.
+In partnership with AMPLIFY and Komera, CAI empowers young women in East Africa as critical agents of change, self-advocates for their rights and leaders of their schools and communities in embracing gender equity.
+These emerging Urumuri Dada (Sisters Who Light Up the World) implement large-scale Creative Community Social Actions with support from women staff of partnering organizations trained as mentors in the CAI creative leadership methodology.

-Each year, 35 young women from Kenya, Rwanda and Tanzania convene in Nairobi for the East African Girls' Leadership Summit (EAGLS), where they receive training along with their Mentors in the CAI curriculum addressing every aspect of girls' transition into adulthood.
-They return to their communities and schools equipped to identify solutions to their issues, demand education, challenge gender inequality and lead creative actions - stepping into new roles that enable them to stand up to their parents to refuse early marriage, or find support when incest or rape is an imminent threat.
+35 young women from Kenya, Rwanda, Uganda and Tanzania convene in Nairobi for the East African Girls' Leadership Summit (EAGLS), where they receive training along with 15 mentors addressing every aspect of girls' transition into adulthood.
+They return to their communities and schools equipped to identify solutions to their issues, demand education, challenge gender inequality and lead creative actions - stepping into new roles that enable them to stand up to their parents to refuse early marriage, or find support.

 • 6 partner organizations and schools conducted more 15 performances, parades, community forums and mini-Summits across East Africa, galvanizing thousands to stop gender-based violence and elicit commitment from families and local leaders to stop the practice of FGM.